calacademy-research/NSO-genome-scripts/README.md

 Usage:
 $ ./make-contig-ref.sh

-Code author: James B. Henderson, jhenderson@calacademy.org
+Code author: James B. Henderson

 This script relies on (other versions of these will probably also work):
 bioawk version 1.0 (Li, 2013)